Tiger attacks in the Sundarbans: Causes of the attacks

-About 5,000 people frequent the swamps and waterways of the Sundarbans.
+Between 35,000 and 140,000 workers frequent the swamps and waterways of the Sundarbans.
 Fishing boats traverse the area and many stop to collect firewood, honey and other items.
 In the dark forest, tigers find it easy to stalk and attack men absorbed in their work.
 Even fishermen in small boats have been attacked due to tigers' strong swimming abilities.

 Responses to the attacks

 Local villagers, who fear tiger attacks and resent the animal for killing their livestock, sometimes engage in revenge killings.
 On one occasion, a tiger had attacked and wounded the people in a village in south-west Bangladesh (near the Sundarbans) and frequently preyed upon their livestock.
 This roused the wrath of the villagers, and the feline became a target for their retribution.
 Poachers are also responsible for killing tigers in the reserve in an effort to sell them on the black market.

 The human death rate has dropped significantly due to better management techniques and fewer people are killed each year.
 Even at the rate of fifty or sixty kills per year, humans would provide only about three percent of the yearly food requirements for the tiger population of the Sundarbans.
 Thus, humans are only a supplement to the tiger's diet; they do not provide a primary food source.
 This does not mean that the notoriety associated with this area is unfounded.
 Even if only 3% of a tiger's diet is human meat, that still amounts to the tiger killing and eating about one person per year, given the amount of food a tiger typically eats.

-Villagers in the area have agreed to occasionally release livestock into the forest in order to provide an alternative food source for the tigers and discourage them from entering the villages.
-The government has agreed to subsidize the project to encourage village participation.